Our Non-profit Lawyers Want You to Succeed

 Starting and forming a non-profit corporation can be complicated.
-The Non-Profit Lawyers at High Swartz recognize that proper legal counsel is essential during the formation of any startup, especially a non-profit.
-Careful documentation and strategic efficiencies are crucial to support a nonprofit’s success for years to come.
+So our Montgomery County and Bucks County non-profit lawyers recognize that proper legal counsel is essential during the formation of any startup, especially a non-profit.
+In addition, careful documentation and strategic efficiencies are crucial to supporting a non-profit's success.
 See below for more information on how to form a non-profit organization.

 International Ministries | King of Prussia, PA